 Of course, you can’t solely rely on forgetful yogis to boost your profits.
 Products that are branded with your studio’s logo are likely to fly off your shelves.
 Think about it, unique designs that let them show the world that they do yoga… Of course your students will be interested!
 They’ll be glad to support a local indy business and, as long as your designs look great, they’ll proudly sport your gear around town.

 To give your sweet new products even more exposure, get inspired by yoga retail master Lululemon and their inspirational packaging strategy.
 When this multi billion dollar company started handing out their products in reusable bags covered in inspirational quotes, consumers flocked to their Instagram to show off the cute packaging.
-Take a look at this blog for more tips on creating unique packaging that’s both easy on the eyes and on your budget.

 You’ve narrowed down your audience and carefully selected items they’ll be happy to purchase.
 Next step is to figure out how you want to display and sell these new products.
 But don’t call your contractor just yet!
 There’s no need to rent out extra space or make drastic changes to your studio layout.
 Going retail can be as a simple as installing a display shelf at the reception or going digital and selling online!
 We know you have your doubts, but selling online has never been easier than it is today, as long as you have the right tools.

 Go for an intuitive eCommerce platform that will let you customize your site to your brand’s style and colors, and upload as many product images and descriptions as you like.
 Think of it as a virtual showroom your customers can access 24/7, whether they live just around the corner or all the way across town.